mlowicki/termtodo/README.md

 \+(\d+)[smhd]
 ```

-Where `smhd` stands for seconds, minutes, hours and days, respectively:
+Where `smhd` stands for seconds, minutes, hours and days, respectively.

 Examples: